-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we look at Live Restoration – Rembrandt’s Night Watch.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we discuss the Live Restoration of Rembrandt’s Night Watch

 Rembrandt’s The Night Watch

 The Night Watch by Rembrandt van Rijn is housed at the Rijksmuseum in Amsterdam.
 The work was painted around 1642 and is a fine example of the artistic style of the Dutch Golden Age.
 Recently, the Rijksmuseum has announced that the work will undergo restoration starting July 2019.
 The work was last restored 40 years ago and its canvas is showing signs of fading.

 While the periodic restoration of paintings is common in the art world, the process that this masterpiece is to undergo will be unique.
 It has been announced by Taco Dibbits, the General Director of the Rijksmuseum, that the painting will still be up for public view while it is being repaired.

 The museum has commissioned French architect Jean-Michel Wilmotte to build a 7 meter square glass chamber that will enclose the masterpiece and the experts restoring it.
 In this way, the museum aims to promote ‘transparency’ in the process of restoration, literally.
 The whole procedure will be ‘on view’ at the museum itself.
 Further, authorities have also confirmed that it will be livestreamed on the internet.
 This will provide audiences across the globe a chance to get up-close and personal with the painting.